 “Addiction is a disease that requires ongoing, permanent vigilance,” Jeff says at Heroes In Recovery.
 “I know I must stay humble and aware of the fact that I am powerless.
 I can’t do whatever I want and stay in recovery.
 I know it’s important to keep going to meetings and working the program, and I intend to do just that.”

 Integrated treatment is available for benzodiazepine complications and addiction.
 Medically supervised detox, along with medications and therapy, can help the person struggling live a life free from addiction.
-If you or a loved one struggles with substance abuse, we are here for you.
-Call our toll-free helpline at 269-280-4673 24 hours a day to speak to an admissions coordinator about available treatment options.
+If you or a loved one struggles with substance use, we are here for you with a benzo addiction treatment program.